How to play support LoL - the ultimate guide to carry your carries

 Champions: Bard, Janna, Kayle, Karma, Lulu, Lux, Morgana, Nami, Orianna, Sona, Soraka, Taric, Yuumi, Zilean.

-Fun fact: Back in Ardent Censer META Trundle was quite viable pick here.
+Fun fact: Back in Ardent Censer META Trundle was a quite viable pick here.

 These are usually tanky champions with a lot of crowd control abilities.
 They can start the battle, lock enemies down with slows, stun, roots or knock-ups, and also use the same tools to stop enemies engage.
 They are also called the ‘playmakers’, but in order to do that you need: